awsdocs/aws-php-developers-guide/doc_source/s3-examples-configuring-a-bucket.rst

 Set the CORS Configuration
 ==========================

-Create a PHP file with following code.
+Create a PHP file with the following code.
 First create an AWS.S3 client service.
-Then call the ``putBucketCors`` method and specify the bucket whose CORS configuration you want to set, and the CORSConfiguration as a :aws-php-class:`CORSRules JSON object </api-s3-2006-03-01.html#shape-corsrule>`.
+Then call the ``putBucketCors`` method and specify the bucket whose CORS configuration to set, and the CORSConfiguration as a :aws-php-class:`CORSRules JSON object </api-s3-2006-03-01.html#shape-corsrule>`.

 **Sample Code**